-Place the pans so that one is not directly over the other.
+• Place the pans so that one is not directly over the other.

-- For best results, allow 11⁄2 to 2 inches of space around each pan and between pans and oven walls. - When baking with one pan, place pan in the center of the oven rack.
+- For best results, allow 11⁄2 to 2 inches (4.5 to 6 cm) of space around each pan and between pans and oven walls. - When baking with one pan, place pan in the center of the oven rack.

-When baking with two pans, place pans in opposite corners of the oven rack.
+• When baking with two pans, place pans in opposite corners of the oven rack.